Farsi tutors · Los Angeles · Since 2006

 Farsi in Los Angeles

-Farsi — also called Persian — is spoken by 110 million people across Iran, Afghanistan (where it’s called Dari), and Tajikistan (where it’s called Tajik).
+Farsi (also called Persian) is spoken by 110 million people across Iran, Afghanistan (where it is called Dari), and Tajikistan (where it is called Tajik).
 Despite being written in a modified Arabic script, Farsi is not related to Arabic.
-It’s Indo-European, which means it shares deep structural roots with English, French, and Hindi.
-Farsi grammar is surprisingly approachable: no grammatical gender, no noun cases, and a verb system that, while detailed, follows clear patterns.
-The language has one of the oldest literary traditions in the world — Rumi, Hafez, and Ferdowsi all wrote in Farsi, and their poetry is still quoted in everyday conversation.
+It is Indo-European, which means it shares deep structural roots with English, French, and German.
+The grammar is unexpectedly approachable for English speakers: no grammatical gender, no case system in the way German has, and a verb structure that becomes pattern-recognizable quickly.
+The script flows right to left, several letters look identical except for the dots above or below them, and most short vowels are not written.
+Once you crack the script the rest moves faster than people expect.

 Farsi in Los Angeles facts